DataFlowAnalysis/.github/profile/README.md

 ## Project Structure

-The following table shows the structure of the analysis.
+The following table shows the structure of the extensible analysis framework.
 The most important repositories are pinned below.

 | # | Repository | Description | Status |
 | - | ---------- | ----------- | ------ |